TheCharBot/A-Minecraft-RPG/README.md

 # Game Layout and Roadmap:

 A Minecraft RPG is a 2D top-down Zelda-like RPG game based on A Minecraft Movie.
 Will hopefully be in a playable state soon

+Next Up In Developement:
+Handheld Items and Inventory System
+Map System
+Cutscene / Dialogue System

 # Plot: